 Consider the fact that many porous surfaces necessitate the use of more than one layer.

 How Much Does it Cost to Paint a Brick House?

 There are different things to consider when discovering the cost to paint a house such as different textures.

 The natural textures created by the bricks give brick houses an abstracted appearance.
 Bricks can be painted in various colors to give them a unique look and enhance consistency.

 The unique nature of brick surfaces makes painting brick homes seem like a time-consuming endeavor that requires various techniques and costs.

 In comparison to other painted surfaces, bricks require more thorough prepping.
 Because of their larger pores, bricks are more likely to collect dirt and debris and even be colonized by plants.

 Unlike other materials, brick requires more paint to cover the large pores and irregular surfaces.
 A primer and filling in any holes or cracks on the brick surfaces can make this easier.

-It is, therefore, more involving and may cost more to paint a brick house.
+It is, therefore, more involving and may be more cost to paint a house made of brick.

 Steps to Painting a Brick house